function [ds, params] = cosmo_normalize(ds, params, dim)

 % params estimated parameters for normalization.
 These can be

-% re-used for a second normalization step of an independant
+% reused for a second normalization step of an independent

 % dataset.
 For example, parameters can be estimated from a